wolflegend523/HappyHackerHabits/devnotes.md

+## Primary Project TODOs
+- integrate goals and tasks to the frontend
+- add details to the welcome page
+- add directory structure and table of content details to READMEs?

+## One Day Project TODOs
+- save user state in a cookie? so that it doesn't get removed during a refresh?
+- update API code to be more modularized
+- comment out more of the code, so it would be more easily reused and understood later
+- more extensions: Flash card extension, mood log extension, notes extension
+- have a sidebar for files, extensions, and other stuff?

 ## Notes on Query Params for GET Goals
 - const GoalStatus = req.query.status; // DEPLOYED or UNDEPLOYED or ALL (if not provided, show all goals)
 - const queryHabits = req.query.habits; // NONE or COMMITTED or UNCOMMITTED or ALL (if not provided, show all habits)